The CSCS certification is a challenging certification with a lot of information packed in.

 The answer is A, it buffers muscle protein catabolism and stimulates protein synthesis.

 This question requires us to know the supplements/ergogenic aids and what they actually do to the body.

 Leucine is one of the three branched-chain amino acids.

-Leucine does not have any function in promotion of vasodilation for the body.
+Leucine does not have any function in the promotion of vasodilation for the body.

-Leucine also has no role in absorption of protein increasing.
+Leucine also has no role in the absorption of protein increasing.